termilus/termilus.com/content/posts/aws-multi-port-forward-setup-and-config.md

 The AWS Multi-Port Forward Server serves both purposes of NAT-ing at PAT-ing when multiple streams of traffic need to be redirected.
 This is especially useful in the following scenarios:

-1. Numerous internal servers listen on the same port, but must all be internet-exposed on a single IP address.
+1. Numerous internal servers listen on the same port, but must all be internet-exposed on a single IP address
-2. Only one IP address can be whitelisted but multiple external hosts need to be accessed.
+2. Only one IP address can be whitelisted but multiple external hosts need to be accessed
-3. Access to internal systems is needed externally, and traffic must traverse on port 443 or 80 to bypass a network firewall dropping all other ports.
+3. Access to internal systems is needed externally, and traffic must traverse on port 443 or 80 to bypass a network firewall dropping all other ports

 ### **How**